Digital Camera World Verdict

-We still need a proper opportunity to test the Canon EOS C50 fully – but it’s already clear that it outclasses the competition in every conceivable way.
-The smallest and lightest Cinema EOS is also perhaps the most powerful, with full-frame 7K 60p video, oversampled 4K 60p video, open gate capture, dual gain ISO and a modular design with versatile rigging options.
-It’s also a ferocious hybrid camera, with 32MP stills and a 40fps burst rate.
-For solo users and small crews requiring flexible shooting and ultimate output versatility, nothing in this category can match the C50.
-Videographers, wedding professionals and high-end creators, get ready to switch.
+The Canon EOS C50 fully outclasses the competition in every conceivable way.
+The smallest and lightest Cinema EOS camera is also perhaps the most powerful, with full-frame 7K 60p video, oversampled 4K 60p video, open gate 7K 30p capture, dual base ISO and a modular design with versatile rigging options.
+It also offers fierce photo performance if you need it, with 32MP stills and a 40fps burst rate.
+However, it lacks IBIS and weather sealing – for which you'll need the EOS R6 V. Still, for pro users and small crews requiring flexible shooting and ultimate output versatility, nothing in this category can match the C50.
+Videographers, wedding professionals and high-end creators – get ready to switch.

 Pros